inbo/tutorials/content/articles/geospatial_standards/index.md

         in the documentation of GDAL’s GeoJSON driver gives a summary of the differences between both GeoJSON versions.
   - While GDAL by default still follows the GeoJSON 2008 format,\[3\] RFC7946 is supported by the option `RFC7946=YES`.
-Here, on-the-fly reprojection to WGS84 will happen automatically.
+Here, reprojection to WGS84 will happen automatically.
 It applies 7 decimal places for coordinates, i.e. approximately 1 cm.
 Given the advantages, ***we advise to explicitly use RFC7946***.
 Several functions in R allow the user to provide options that are passed to GDAL, so we can ask to deliver RFC7946 (see the [tutorial](../../tutorials/spatial_standards_vector/)).
   - In order to keep it manageable (text file size, usage in versioning systems\[4\] ) it can be wise to use GeoJSON for more simple cases